Snagab5331/Brightness-AI-Image-Classification-/README.md

 - Model performance decreased as image brightness moved away from normal conditions.
 - Low-light images produced the highest classification error rates.
 - Preprocessing improved accuracy in several cases, especially in extreme lighting conditions.
+-  As soon as the brightness was –50, the accuracy was roughly 70% and when the brightness was +50, the accuracy fell to 86%.
+-  The accuracy of the model when the brightness was 100 was 80% while the accuracy when the brightness was 50 was 86%.
+-  The model achieved the highest accuracy of 94% when the objects had the original brightness or the same brightness as the trained images.
 (See /figures folder or research paper for detailed graphs and charts)

 Key Insights: